Treasurer's Office - Debt Management

 Treasurer's Office - Merchant Services

-Treasurer's Office - Risk Management
+Treasurer's Office - Insurance and Claims Administration

-Risk Management - How does the university provide me with insurance coverage for allegations of wrongful acts related to my work?
+Insurance and Claims Administration - How does the university provide me with insurance coverage for allegations of wrongful acts related to my work?

 You are insured for claims made against you personally for any loss or damage resulting from your university sponsored activities, except for any loss or damage resulting from any willful misconduct or illegal activities.
 Coverage provides for payment of all costs, including defense costs, for which covered persons or departments become legally obligated to pay.